 Field/Button Action Model Defaults to the current model as the source of the data for this Chart.
-If the data is held in a different model, click on the button and select the appropriate menu option to: Open a .eap or .feap model in a local directory, through a file browser Open a model on a DBMS through the 'Connection Wizard'; the Windows 'Data Link Connection' dialog displays Open a model through the Cloud connection; the 'Cloud Connection' dialog displays Open a model through a connection string; a prompt displays for you to enter the string If you want to return to the current model as the data source, select the 'Current Model' menu option.
+If the data is held in a different model, click on the button and select the appropriate menu option to: Open a .eap, .qea or .feap model in a local directory, through a file browser Open a model on a DBMS through the Enterprise Architect Native Connection, via the 'Open Server

+Connection' dialog Open a model on a DBMS through the 'ODBC Connection Wizard'; the Windows 'Data Link Connection' dialog displays Open a model through the Cloud connection; the 'Cloud Connection' dialog displays Open a model through a connection string; a prompt displays for you to enter the string If you want to return to the current model as the data source, select the 'Current Model' menu option.
 Details If you have selected a different model or project to open, this field shows the connection path for that model.

-Add Click on this button and select either: Add Package to identify a specific Package from which to extract the information - the 'Select a Toolbox Profile Package' dialog displays, from which you select the Package, or Search Model to extract the information from the whole model; the text 'Model' in the Source list confirms your selection You can click on the Add button a number of times, to add several specific Packages to the Source list.
+Add Click on this button and select either: 'Add Package' to identify a specific Package from which to extract the information - the 'Select a Toolbox Profile Package' dialog displays, from which you select the Package, or 'Search Model' to extract the information from the whole model; the text 'Model' in the Source list confirms your selection You can click on the Add button a number of times, to add several specific Packages to the Source list.
 Remove Click on a Package name in the Source list and click on this button to remove the Package as a source of data for the Chart.
 Include Child Packages Select this checkbox against a Package in the Source list to extract information from its child Packages.
 Clear the checkbox to ignore any child Packages when extracting information from the parent Package.
 OK Click on this button to scan the specified Packages, close the dialog and generate the Chart.
 Cancel Click on this button to abort the changes and close the dialog.